Modular units sport giant moustaches for men’s health

 Fort Modular, a B.C.-based modular building supplier has started a new initiative to raise money for and to bring awareness to men’s health issues.

-“The guys really wanted to lean into a charity that was relevant to the industry,” said Sam Brezden, who does business development and indigenous relations for Fort Modular.
+“The guys really wanted to lean into a charity that was relevant to the industry,” said Fort’s business development and indigenous relations manager.
 “We have done Movember in years past but we thought about how we could take it to the next level.
 The idea was to put a giant mustache on buildings to market it to different people in the industry, create some buzz for the foundation itself and get people excited about it.”

 The team collaborated with men’s charity Movember to create Movember Modular Space Solution units with giant mustaches on the side.
 Clients who rent the handsome, groomed units commit to an annual donation of at least $1,000 to support the Fort Modular campaign while the buildings are on their job sites.